 The solution isn’t immediately obvious to the naked eye, but it’s in the language of a computational geometry algorithm: ‘same side of the line’ is a classic element of that trusty algorithm.

 In the computational geometric literature, there’s often a fair amount of wizardry involved in seemingly simple operations.
 This gives you a choice: you can do things the hard way, following some paper that defines an incredibly advanced solution to a not-so-advanced problem—or you can do things the easy way with a bit of brute force.

 Again, I’ll use an example: sampling a random interior point from an arbitrary polygon.
 In other words, I give you some simple polygon, and you give me a random point inside it (uniformly distributed across the polygon).

 Often, interior points are required for testing.
-In that case, you don’t have any specific runtime requirements on the algorithm that produces them (within reason).
+In that case, you don’t have any specific runtime requirements on the computational geometry algorithm that produces them (within reason).
 The quick and dirty solution, which takes ~2 minutes to implement, would be to pick a random point within a box containing the polygon and see if the point itself is within the polygon.